zinatmr/acit2420_assignment_one_zinat/README.md

 doctl auth switch --context <NAME>
 ```
 ### Step 4: Validate that doctl is working
 Now to check that **doctl** is authorized to use your account, you need to try some test commands.
+To do this follow the steps below:
 1. Type in the following command to **interact** with your DigitalOcean account :
 ```bash
 doctl auth init